What is a Data Breach? 7 Most Common Causes of Data Breach

 Adopting secure coding principles backed by OWASP or CERT provides developers with tools and techniques that can be used for more robust and secure coding.

-Furthermore, employing static code analysis and dynamic code analysis tools automates finding vulnerabilities in advance, and thus, reduces the likelihood of introducing security faults during development.
+Furthermore, employing static and dynamic code analysis tools automates finding vulnerabilities in advance and, thus, reduces the likelihood of introducing security faults during development.

-Ongoing software updates and patch management are key steps to fixing all known vulnerabilities in an application as well as threats that have not been discovered yet.
+Ongoing software updates and patch management are key steps to fixing all known vulnerabilities in an application and threats that have not been discovered yet.

 Malware